WebyThinksVK/martinkaptein.com/content/page/music-lessons.md

 slug = "music-lessons"
 #tags = ["tag1","tag2"]
 title = "Music-Lessons"
 description = "Individual piano lessons as well as music theory lessons in many different languages (Dutch, English, German and Russian) for beginners and advanced students alike, from all ages.
-In the vicinity of Enschede and Zwolle, The Netherlands." menu = "main" weight = "-4"
+In the vicinity of Utrecht/Bosch en Duin and Zwolle, The Netherlands." menu = "main" weight = "-4"
 +++